 If you do have particle board it may be worth investing in extra shelves and stacking one shelf on top of the other for added strength (again, ask me how I know!)

-A great way to declutter your collection, or keep physical books from entering it in the future is with an e-reader, such as the Kindle or Nook.
+A great way to declutter your collection, or keep physical books from entering it in the future is with an e-reader, such as the Kindle (referral link) or Nook.

 If you'd asked me even a few years ago if e-readers would take off the way they have I would have told you no.

-However, one of my daughters got a Kindle for Christmas this year (the most basic model, but without the ads) and her father and I use it as much as she does.
+However, one of my daughters got a Kindle for Christmas years ago and now our whole family is hooked.
 It's wonderful, and stores so many books in one small space.

 Especially now that libraries have created a lending system for these e-pub books I get them all the time this way, and in my opinion you just can't beat it!